On generalized Hilbert-Kunz function and multiplicity: Abstract

 \section{Abstract}

 Let $(R,\m)$ be a local ring of characteristic $p>0$ and $M$ a finitely generated $R$-module.
-In this note we consider the limit: $\lim\limits_{n\to \infty} \frac{\length(\lc^0_\m(F^n(M)))}{p^{n\dim R}} $ where $F(-)$ is the Peskine-Szpiro functor.
+In this note we consider the limit: $\lim\limits_{n\to \infty} \frac{\length(\lc^0_\m(F^n(M)))}{p^{n\dim R}} $ where $F(-)$ is the Peskine--Szpiro functor.
 A consequence of our main results shows that the limit always exists when $R$ is excellent, equidimensional and has an isolated singularity.
 Furthermore, if $R$ is a complete intersection, then the limit is $0$ if and only if the projective dimension of $M$ is less than the Krull dimension of $R$.
+We exploit this fact to give a quick proof that if $R$ is a complete intersection of dimension $3$, then the Picard group of the punctured spectrum of $R$ is torsion-free.
 Our results work quite generally for other homological functors and can be used to prove that certain limits recently studied by Brenner exist over projective varieties.